Learning to Read

 Home/School links

 It is vital that there is communication between you and Iver Village Infant school.
-You should try to:
+You should:

-• Attend curriculum meetings to hear about how the school teaches literacy and reading in particular – and how you can best help.
+- Attend curriculum meetings and workshops to hear about how the school teaches the curriculum – and how you can best support your child.

-• Speak to the class teacher after school if you have a very quick query or concern.
+- Speak to the class teacher after school if you have a query or concern.

 Reading at home

 As parents, you can make the biggest difference to your child’s success as a reader by encouraging your child to read as much and as widely as possible at home.
 Your child has a reading bag/book bag to keep the take-home reading book in (and other homework).
-A short daily reading session at home can make all the difference to your child’s progress.
+We expect a minimum of ten minutes reading daily, building up to twenty minutes each day.